Categorical generic fiber: Introduction

 Recall that \emph{Fourier--Mukai partners} are pairs of nonbirational Calabi--Yau threefolds that are derived-equivalent.
-They are of considerable interest from the view point of string theory and mirror symmetry.
+They are of considerable interest from the viewpoint of string theory and mirror symmetry.
 For instance, the Gross--Popescu pair \cite{GP, Sch} and the Pfaffian--Grassmannian pair \cite{BC, 0610957} satisfy the first and the second conditions in \pref{thm:FMPIntro} respectively.
-Thus we obtain new examples of Fourier--Mukai partners over the closure $\bar{K}, \bar{Q}$ of function fields.
-Note that if $\bfk$ is a universal domain, i.e., an algebraically closed field of infinite transcendence degree of the prime field, then there exists an isomorphism $\bfk \cong \bar{Q}$ \cite[Lemma 2.1]{Via}.
+Thus we obtain new examples of Fourier--Mukai partners over the function fields $K, Q$ and their closures $\bar{K}, \bar{Q}$.
+Note that if $\bfk$ is a universal domain, then there exists an isomorphism $\bfk \cong \bar{Q}$ \cite[Lemma 2.1]{Via}.
 In particular, if $\bfk = \bC$ then the new examples over $\bar{Q}$ can be regarded as complex manifolds.